 During winter solstice, the streets of Velaris were filled with “the aromas of roasting hazelnuts, pine cones, and chocolate.”

-To combine those food ingredients, I’ve created a Chocolate Hazelnut Cupcake with Nutella Frosting.
-Feel free to eat it while burning a pine scented candle and pretend you’re walking the streets of Velaris in winter.
+To combine those food ingredients, I’ve created a chocolate hazelnut cupcake with Nutella frosting.
+Feel free to eat it while burning a pine-scented candle and pretending you’re walking the streets of Velaris in winter.

 - 1/2 cup granulated sugar

 - 3/4 cup brown sugar

 - 1/2 cup canola oil

 - 1/2 cup sour cream